itsmegaram/Group-Project/README.md

 • _Give one sentence explaining what a missing rank (--) means in this dataset._

-  A missing rank (--) means that the word does **not** appear in the corpus's top 5000 most frequest words used in constructing the dataset, and not that the word does not appear at all in that corpus.
+  A missing rank (--) means that the word does **not** appear in the corpus's top 5000 most frequent words used in constructing the dataset, and not that the word does not appear at all in that corpus.

 **_1.2 Create a data dictionary_**